 Concrete changes could include easing time restrictions, ensuring that fees are kept moderate, removing maintenance requirements and adopting a more flexible approach with regards to the concept of family, acceptance of documents, and requirements to access in person an embassy for identification and issuance of travel documents.

 Watch the video to learn more about how family reunification can help ensure the human right of family life for refugees and promote safe and legal pathways.

 Reports & other resources

-In 2019, UNHCR released a report with concrete recommendations to European countries and the EU institutions to make the procedure for family reunification faster, smoother and safer for everyone.
+In 2023, UNHCR released its recommendations to European countries and the EU institutions on how to make the procedure for family reunification faster and safer for everyone.
 Link here.